Death-race-by/worldmonitor/README.md

-Delete all third party accesa and take over from developer on iphone
+Delete all third party access and take over from developer on iphone